 "Art allows me to live with history in the making, to understand what is new and what is changing in the world, even at my age.
 I hate vulgarity, banality, and sentimentality."

 Sometimes at the Endpaper Blog we get the unique opportunity to offer a platform to creative journallers from around the world.
-We’ve recently partnered with Quynh Vu – a multitalented artist and bullet journaller who specializes in brush lettering...
+We’ve recently partnered with Swedish artist and mental health advocate Matilda Heindow, creator of @crazyheadcomics, where she publishes her...

 For our "X Questions With" series, we're speaking with talented individuals from around the world who have inspired us with their creativity and passion.
 If you have a story to tell or someone you'd like to see profiled, let...